espressif/esp-at/docs/ESP_AT_Get_Started.md

   * More details are in the [esp-idf README](https://github.com/espressif/esp-idf/blob/master/README.md).
   * If enable BT feature, the firmware size will be much larger, please make sure it does not exceed the ota partition size.
 6. `make factory_bin` to combine factory bin, by default, the factory bin is 4MB flash size, DIO flash mode and 40MHz flash speed.
 If you want use this command, you must fisrt run `make print_flash_cmd | tail -n 1 > build/download.config` to generate `build/download.config`.
-7. If the ESP32-AT bin fails to boot, and prints "ota data partition invalid", you should run `make erase_flash` to erase the entire flash.
+7. If the esp-at bin fails to boot, and prints "ota data partition invalid", you should run `make erase_flash` to erase the entire flash.

 <a name="platform-esp32s2"></a>
 # ESP32S2 platform